 |Multiple Origins of Ashkenazi Levites: Y Chromosome Evidence for Both Near Eastern and European Ancestries; Doron M. Behar, Mark G. Thomas, Karl Skorecki, Michael F. Hammer, Ekaterina Bulygina, Dror Rosengarten, Abigail L. Jones, Karen Held, Vivian Moses, David Goldstein, Neil Bradman, Michael E. Weale; Am.
 J. Hum.
 Genet.
 73:768–779, 2003. |

 Contrasting patterns of Y chromosome variation in Ashkenazi Jewish and host non-Jewish European populations

 Jewish and Middle Eastern non-Jewish populations share a common pool of Y-chromosome biallelic haplotypes

 What was really Aaron's lineage?
 (Cohen modal haplotype)

 The Tribe: The Cohen-Levi Family Heritage

-NOTE: If you are a member with evident Jewish heritage, unless you indicate otherwise by contacting us, once you join this project we will join your kit to the FTDNA Avotaynu project, a private* clearinghouse of Jewish genetic data that both assists administrators like myself in comparative analysis and also provides data for scientific research projects. (*no data is visible to general public or members--only to connected project administrators and researchers).
+NOTE: If you are a member with evident Jewish heritage, unless you indicate otherwise by contacting us, once you join this project your kit will be automatically to the FTDNA Avotaynu project, a clearinghouse of Jewish genetic data that both assists administrators like myself in comparative analysis and also provides data for scientific research projects. (*no data is visible to general public or members--only to connected project administrators and researchers).
+The Avotaynu Project is private.
 You are welcome to leave the Avotaynu project at any time.